learn-co-curriculum/dsc-combinations-lab/README.md

-## Some more combinations practice
+## Some More Practice using Combinations

-Imagine you have 6 consonants and 4 vowels witten on a pieces of paper in a bag.
+Imagine you have 6 consonants and 4 vowels written on pieces of paper in a bag.
 You'll draw 5 letters out of the bag.

 #### a.
 What is the probability that you draw exactly 2 consonants and 3 vowels when drawing 5 letters?

+Write the code for getting total number of ways of drawing 2 out of 6 and 3 out of 4 below

+** solution **

 The total number of ways of drawing 2 out of 6 and 3 out of 4 is equal to

 $\displaystyle\binom{6}{2} \times \displaystyle\binom{4}{3}$

 ```python